Menu

 It is often asked how UK tariffs are different if the gas on the commodity market effectively costs the same for all?
 The simple answer is that the gas does cost the same, the difference is how the regulators pass that cost through to consumers.
 Firstly, the Isle of Man’s tariffs are set on a forward-looking basis whereas the UK’s tariff cap is backwards looking.
 What this means in practice is that the tariffs will rise and fall here on the Island faster than they will in the UK.

 When setting the tariff at the start of the year, we take account of the forward prices for the coming year and use the average of that to determine the likely cost of gas over the period.
 The tariff is then reviewed half-way through the year to correct for any movement, up or down, in the assumed gas prices.
-When the price cap is set in the UK it considers the historic price of gas on the commodity market, the graph below demonstrates this:
+When the price cap is set in the UK it considers the historic price of gas on the commodity market.
+This means that the UK’s default tariff cap has not yet taken account of the commodity costs that Isle of Man customers have already endured.

 Finally, gas suppliers supply gas to consumers by distributing it through the gas network.
 These networks represent a fixed cost to the suppliers that must be spread over the number of customers.
 The cost of operating and maintaining Isle of Man gas network is spread across approximately 24,000 customers whereas UK suppliers will be serving a much larger customer base and in many UK locations households are more densely populated, meaning more customers can be served from the same size network.
 Unfortunately the cost of running the gas network on the Isle of Man is likely to be something that will always be marginally more expensive here than in the UK.